Namanpoddar/localStorageCopier/README.md

 # localStorageCopier

-Add this chrome extentinos to update localStorage from one url to another.
+Add this chrome extension to update localStorage from one url to another.

 steps to add:
 1: go to chrome://extensions/